handsontable/handsontable/docs/README-EDITING.md

 ### Editing the `next` documentation version

-Draft files to be included in the documentation's next version are kept in the `next` directory.
+Draft files to be included in the documentation's next version are kept in the `content` directory.

 The `next` version of the documentation is available only locally and on the staging server.